La’o Hamutuk

 • 06-03 C with Eni (80%), GALP (10%), Kogas (10%).
 This area contains the Cova-1 and other test wells.
 The JV relinquished 25% of this block in 2009.
 In January 2010, the Cova-1 test well came up dry.
 Relinquished.

 • 06-04 E with Eni (80%), GALP (10%), Kogas (10%).
 The JV relinquished 25% of this block in 2009 and more in 2012.
+The PSC was officially terminated in 2025.

 • 06-05 H with Eni (80%), GALP (10%), Kogas (10%).
 The JV relinquished 25% of this block in 2009 and the rest in subsequent years.